Applying to Medical School

 If you are planning on starting medical school in fall 2021, you must submit your complete application in summer 2020.

 If you plan on asking the Pre-Medical Advisory Committee for a committee letter, contact Dr. Maria Cuevas to obtain all the required forms.
-All forms need to be submitted to Dr. Cuevas by December 6, 2019.
+All forms need to be submitted to Dr. Cuevas be attentive to emails for deadline.

 - Declare your intent to apply by filling out the Intent to Apply form .

-- Fill out the Review My Application (RMA) form, and submit it to the Pre-Med Advisory Committee by December 6, 2019.
+- Fill out the Review My Application (RMA) form, and submit it to the Pre-Med Advisory Committee.
 It asks you to list and describe the experiences that have been significant to you, answer short essay questions that help you develop your story, provide names of who will write letters of recommendation for you, and identify schools you may apply to.
 Make an appointment with the Center for Career & Professional Development (CCPD) to help you with your personal statement.
 Start early; everything takes longer than you think.
 It will take you several weeks to get everything done.

 - Fill out and submit a signed Request to Prepare a Committee Letter of Recommendation form with the names of committee members who have been classroom instructors of yours.
 Please make sure to indicate on this form when you would be able to meet for an interview with some members of the Pre-Medical Advisory Committee.